-If your bearded dragon won’t drink any of the water you drip on his snout OR simply is in such a deep sleep they can’t wake up, consider soaking them weekly in a nice warm bath.
+Now, if your bearded dragon WON’T drink any of the water you drip on his snout OR simply is in such a deep sleep they can’t wake up, consider soaking them weekly in a nice warm bath.

 Now, if your beardie seems hungry at any point, you can try to feed them, but don’t get upset if they refuse food as they will know what is right and wrong for their body.

-If your little guy or girl DOES decide to chow down, if even just a little, don’t let them simply go back to sleep as they will need to digest their food.
-Encourage him to bask by removing his hide.
+If they do decide to chow down, if even just a little, don’t let them simply go back to sleep as they will need to digest their food.
+Encourage them to bask by removing their hide.